ADVERTISEMENT

 Whenever you encounter a new German surname or place-name in your genealogy research, think about it not in terms of the spelling but rather as a set of spelling variants, using phonetics to flesh out the universe of possibilities for the name.

-This is especially true for new place names, particularly if you don’t immediately find them on a map (or you’re unsure whether you’ve indeed found the right town).
+This is especially true for new-to-you place names, particularly if you don’t immediately find them on a map (or you’re unsure whether you’ve indeed found the right town).
 Jot down a list of possible spelling variants so you’re attuned to all possibilities when searching databases for records or browsing through documents.

 For a quick-and-dirty recap of how letters are pronounced in German, use ThoughtCo.com’s German Phonetic Spelling Code.
 While this is primarily a code used for spelling out letters for use in broadcasts, it gives the basic sounds that will help you with German in general, too.

-Getting around language barriers
+Getting around Language Barriers

-Websites for German genealogy will essentially fit into one of three categories: written in English, written in German and requiring translation, or written in German with an English version of the site.
 Combine this with the fact that many of the records you’ll be accessing are handwritten or printed in German, and you face a potential linguistic roadblock.
 You can circumvent this obstacle by improving your German language skills or your skill at finding translation resources.

 Translation resources

-When confronted with language barriers, translation resources are key.
-First, try Google Translate, which lets you translate a word, phrase or passage from German to English (or between any of the hundreds of other languages available).
 Google Translate, however, gives translations that are rough at times and fail to account for many contexts.
 You may want to double-check Google’s translation on other translation websites such as BabelFish.
 Online German-English dictionaries, such as BEOLINGUS, Dict.cc and Linguee also can provide valuable translations for words you’ll likely find during research.

 If you’d rather take translation matters into your own hands, the web offers a variety of services to teach yourself German.
 Some of these apps, podcasts, articles, courses and sites include:

-Online tools for German surnames
+Online Tools for German Surnames

 In addition to trying out phonetic variants of surnames, some online tools let you get an idea of where those surnames are found in today’s Germany.
 While there’s no guarantee that the highest concentrations of a surname in modern Germany will be an exact match of those names’ historical concentrations, these databases do give you a starting point for a geographic hypothesis on your family origins when other records haven’t borne fruit.

-Another tool, the Geogen Surname Mapping site, generates three types of data on surnames:
+The Geogen Surname Mapping site, generates three types of data on surnames:

 • relative distribution: gives the number of instances of the surname per million phone book entries, which adjusts for the potential of a lot of instances of a surname purely because of an area’s population